LewisCM14/restaurant-booking-app/README.md

         ![image of the missing validator coverage](static/images/booking_validators_missing.png)
         ![image of the missing booking views coverage](static/images/booking_view_missing.png)
     ---
+- **Running the Automated Tests**

+    * Within the terminal on the IDE run the below command, this runs the automated tests.

+            coverage run --source=booking manage.py test

+    * Once the tests are complete, run the below command to generate the report.

+            coverage report

+    * To then view the report in detail run the below command, which will either create or update the *htmlcov* directory.

+            coverage html

+    * To view this report in detail use the below command to launch a basic html server and navigate to the *htmlcov* directory in the browser.

+            python3 -m http.server

+    * To view the tests for the menu app, follow the steps listed above but start from the initial command below.

+            coverage run --source=menu manage.py test

+    * If you do not wish to view the coverage report but simply want to verify all the test's pass, preform the below command and the results will be printed back to you in the terminal.

+            python3 manage.py test
+    ---

 - **Manual Testing**

     * Using devtools on google chrome the application has been tested on various devices to ensure it is fully responsive.
 I currently haven't found any major errors with the UI display, although there is room for improvement for the display of the opening hours sections on a galaxy fold device.
 I have also tested the validation errors raised on the BookingForm and from within the Booking model by inputting values to force them and they all seem to preform as intended.
 To test the user authorization requirements on certain urls i have attempted to navigate to them via direct input, this was especially useful when developing the logic in the views.py file on the booking app, they all seem to preform as intended and afford a good level of security for users.
 From an alternate user accounts i haven't been able to alter another's reservation or even view them.